Physics @ Disney

 Clearly visible here are two lift sequences.
 The first brings riders from the loading level (in reality, the second floor of the ride) to a middle position where a twilight-zone-esque video sequence is played.
 A second lift brings riders to approximately the fifth floor where the ride car travels to the main drop shafts.
 The data shows, as expected, the load to the main drop shaft occurs at a level of 17m above the loading level (already the second floor).

 The main drop sequences are always random on this ride.
-The first drop occurs immediately after loading into the main shaft.
+In this case the first drop occurs immediately after loading into the main shaft.
 Following that, a sequence of drops, including one large drop, occurs over the next 45 seconds.
 Finally, the car comes to rest - the graph shows this position to be about 17m below the start position but in reality is would be about one floor lower where guests are unloaded.
 "Zero" is taken to be the loading position however for absolute position, it should be set to 17m (from the ascent, described previously)

 Those who have rode the Tower of Terror will recognize several drop sequences such as the small drop at the top of the shaft (around 12 seconds) in which the car flies to the top of the shaft (allowing guests to see over the entire park), makes a small drop, returning to the top (a "teaser" if you will), followed by a massive drop which pulls you upwards from the seat (the car is actually pulled downward by the ride motors and so is falling faster than a free-fall at that point - verified from the acceleration data).
 Another feature is the second rise to "almost" the top of the shaft (just below the doors at the top), again with a slight drop and rise, followed by a large drop.